Ocean Changemaker: Emily Penn

 Fresh off her 6th voyage across the Pacific, we caught up with Emily Penn to hear about her adventures with eXXpedition

-The awe-inspiring Emily Penn started working on eXXpedition in 2011 after meeting Lucy Gilliam at a lecture on the 5 gyres of plastic contaminating the ocean.
+The awe-inspiring ocean advocate, Emily Penn, started working on eXXpedition in 2011 after meeting Lucy Gilliam at a lecture on the 5 gyres of plastic contaminating the ocean.
 They conspired to launch an all women’s voyage to explore the impact of plastic pollution on our seas and bodies.

 While Emily happened to be on land, we asked her a few questions about the organization’s past successes and future endeavors.